etsy/feature/README.md

   1. During the rampup period the percentage of users exposed to the feature may be moved up and down until the developers and ops folks are convinced the code is fully baked.
-If serious problems arise at any point, the new code can be completely disabled by setting enabled to `'off'`.
+If serious problems arise at any point, the new code can be completely disabled.

   1. If the feature is going to be part of an A/B experiment, then the developers will (working with the data team) figure out the best